pypsa-meets-earth/pypsa-africa-hackathon/doc/contributing.rst

 - WP3.
 Add marine energy to Atlite
 - WP4.
 Validate and extend Atlite capabilities
 - WP5.
 Develop a heuristic to investigate if new east-west or north-west interconnectors within Africa are viable
+- WP5.
+Features that help decision-making on the viability of **'off-grid/mini-grid vs on-grid'**
 - WP6.
 Improve and extend AI satellite image recognition methods
 - WP6.
 Add overall more data and validate datasets